Challenge 19: Archive Container

 It does not:

-- Recognize or parse archive formats (ZIP, RAR, 7z, tar, etc.)
+- Recognise or parse archive formats (ZIP, RAR, 7z, tar, etc.)

 - Decompress or extract contained files